-Unilever used to use small plastic scrub beads in a limited number of dedicated personal care products, such as exfoliating face and body washes.
+Unilever used to use small plastic scrub beads in a limited number of dedicated beauty & personal care products, such as exfoliating face and body washes.
 The plastic scrub beads were used as an ingredient because of their ability to gently remove dead skin cells from the surface of the skin.
 Many consumers enjoy the clean feeling that using products with the beads provides.
 We stopped using plastic scrub beads in 2014.
 See Plastic scrub beads for more information.